jenkins-x/jx-docs/content/en/v3/develop/faq/using.md

 ---

 ## How do I list the apps that have been deployed?

+There is a handy HTML report in your cluster dev git repository at **docs/README.md** which lists all the charts deployed in every namespace with their version.

-You can see the helm charts that are installed along with their version, namespaces and any configuration values by looking at the `releases` section of your `helmfile.yaml` file in your cluster git repository.
+You can see the helm charts that are installed along with their version, namespaces and any configuration values by looking at the `releases` section of your `helmfile.yaml` and `helmfile/*/helmfile.yaml` files in your cluster git repository.

 You can browse all the kubernetes resources in each namespace using the canonical layout in the `config-root` folder. e.g. all charts are versioned in git as follows: